anrahulananth/rooster/README.md

 # Rooster
- &#xe52e; Rooster - A Twitter Client
+ &#xe52e; Rooster - A Twitter Clone

  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).